solid/solid-spec/solid-webid-profiles.md

 1. A profile MUST include a `foaf:name` (see the discussion on [user names](#recommendation-for-user-names-in-profiles) below).
-  This does not have to be a real name, it can by any pseudnym, but a string provided for apps to use for representing the user, in chats, sharing etc etc.
+  This does not have to be a real name, it can by any pseudonym, but a string provided for apps to use for representing the user, in chats, sharing etc etc.
 2. A profile SHOULD include a public `foaf:image` of either a mugshot of the person or a chosen avatar to make the display of the user's contributions identifiable.